xpgram/movie-api-web/README.md

 You will need the python3 version of pipenv if you don't have it.
 And npm.
 `pip3 install pipenv`

-With that settled, open a powershell in the directory of the project and run these in order:
+Open a powershell in the directory of the project and run these in order:

 ```powershell
 # Build React project